deathworlders/online/content/books/deathworlders/chapter-49-division.md

 ***Ava Ríos***

 The reports and rumours just kept coming in.
-Half of them, a lot *more* than half of them, were so-far unprintable, at least not by ESNN’s strict and principled standards.
+Half of them, a lot *more* than half of them, were so far unprintable.
+At least, not by ESNN’s strict and principled standards.

 But if even a fragment of it was true then today was the kind of day that knocked history off its predictable trajectory and treated it more like a pinball.
 After all the noise and violence ended, who knew where they were going to be?
 It seemed like the APA was everywhere, attacking everything.